cfrg/draft-irtf-cfrg-aegis-aead/draft-irtf-cfrg-aegis-aead.md

 - AEGIS-128X, which is a mode based on AEGIS-128L, specialized for CPUs with large vector registers and vector AES instructions.
 - AEGIS-256X, which is a mode based on AEGIS-256, specialized for CPUs with large vector registers and vector AES instructions.

-The AEGIS cipher family offers performance that significantly exceeds that of AES-GCM with hardware support for parallelizable AES block encryption {{AEGIS}}.
-Similarly, software implementations can also be faster, although to a lesser extent.
+The AEGIS cipher family offers performance that significantly exceeds that of AES-GCM on CPUs with AES instructions.
+Similarly, software implementations not using AES instructions can also be faster, although to a lesser extent.

 Unlike with AES-GCM, nonces can be safely chosen at random with no practical limit when using AEGIS-256 and AEGIS-256X.
 AEGIS-128L and AEGIS-128X also allow for more messages to be safely encrypted when using random nonces.